HDSense: An efficient method for ranking observable sensitivity: Application to Lund string hadronization

 \subsection{Observable selection and ranking}

 Having validated \method against the approximate full likelihood, we now examine its selections in detail. \Cref{fig:all_observables_no_detector} shows the \method ranking for all 15 observables (event-level, jet-level, and ensemble-level), while \cref{fig:event_level_no_detector} shows results using only the subset of 9 event-level observables.
-Both figures display two panels: the top panel shows the \method score and heuristic $\beta$ as functions of the number of selected observables $K$, while the bottom panel shows a heatmap indicating the importance of each observable within each selected subset.
+Both figures display two panels: the top panel shows the \method score and heuristic $\beta$ as functions of the number of selected observables $K$ using the exhaustive search algorithm, while the bottom panel shows a heatmap indicating the importance of each observable within each selected subset.

 To assess the stability of \method selections, we bootstrap the dataset 100 times and recompute rankings for each bootstrap sample.
 We treat event-level, jet-level, and ensemble-level observables separately due to their different statistical structures.
 For event-level and jet-level observables, each bootstrap sample is constructed by: (1) drawing the total number of events (or jets) from a Poisson distribution with mean equal to the original sample size, then (2) resampling that many events (or jets) with replacement from the original dataset, and (3) recomputing histograms with adaptive binning as described in \cref{sec:numerical_details}.
 Event weights are preserved in the resampling, so reweighted histograms for different $\bm\theta$ values are obtained directly from the weighted bootstrap samples.
 For ensemble-level observables (EEC and NNC), which are already binned distributions, we resample histogram bins directly: for each parameter point $\bm\theta$, we draw new bin values from a multivariate Gaussian with mean and covariance determined by the original weighted histogram.